Kang-Ding-Xin-NYCU/PolygonAreaCaculator/README.rst

 *******************************
 Project Info
 *******************************
-Provide a module which can easily use in calculating the area of any polygon by their coordinates.
+Provide a module which can easily use in calculating the area of any polygon by their coordinates

 *******************************
 System Architecture
 *******************************